 Sustainable Procurement

-The Nippon Paint Group’s businesses depend on the supply of a broad range of products and services, such as raw materials, equipment, other materials, and information services.
-We have established a Procurement Policy as our basic approach to business transactions with suppliers and base our procurement activities on this policy.
+Our Group’s business activities rely on the supply of a wide range of products and services, including raw materials, equipment, other materials, and information services.
+We have disclosed our Procurement Policy as the Group’s basic approach to business transactions with suppliers and conduct our procurement activities in alignment with this policy.

 Basic Policy